Electric bikes (e-bikes) are arguably more popular now than ever before.

 Knocks and bumps in the road can also damage the battery prongs or push them out of their normal alignment.
 If this happens, further bumps in the road will cause the battery to come loose and subsequently disconnect your power.

-You should remove and replace your battery straight away if you suspect it’s damaged—leaving it in situ is simply not worth the risk in the long term.
+Removing and replacing your battery immediately if you suspect it’s damaged is an important part of e-bike battery maintenance.
+Leaving it in situ is simply not worth the risk in the long term.

 Related: 7 tips for cycling on rough roads